ExamDay/l33t_h4x0r.exe/README.md

 afford them a good measure of ability when hackers like myself are aware of the practice.

 ## Message to Recruiters:
-Unfortunately, I am not free to open source my best projects.
+Unfortunately, I am not free to open-source my best projects.
 To recruiters looking for a reliable measure of my programming skill and experience, email me at gml@blackboxlabs.dev.
 I am happy to provide tours of my work that cannot be made accessible on GitHub.